samjulien/blog/_posts/2018-05-22-creating-web-components-with-stencil.markdown

 After a few seconds, you will find a `dist` folder in the root of the project folder with everything you need to use your brand new Web Component.
 This folder contains three subfolders and one file:

 - `my-rating.js`: This file is the entry point of our component.
-- `collection`: This folder is useful when you are building a complete application with Stencil, since it allows to share components more efficiently.
+- `collection`: This folder is useful when you are building a complete application with Stencil since it allows to share components more efficiently.
 - `my-rating`: This folder contains the compiled code of your Stencil component implementing a true Web Component.
 - `types`: This folder contains the TypeScript definitions that may be useful when you use your component in a TypeScript application.